-A favela by all accounts is a low-income neighborhood, a shantytown or a slum that is cobbled together.
+A favela, by all accounts, is a low-income neighborhood, a shantytown, or a slum that is cobbled together.
 The Favelas in Brazil are a result of the end of black slavery.
 As people were freed, they migrated to the city.
-Unable to afford proper housing favelas were born.
+Unable to afford proper housing, favelas were born.
 If you visit, you’ll understand why I say cobbled together.
 The infrastructure is patched together.
 Buildings are built on top of each other.
-It’s quite frightening when you look at how the electricity has been wired.
-Add to this building with no architectural plans, staircases with no railings and in some cases no running water.
+It isn’t very comforting when you look at how the electricity has been wired.
+Add to this building with no architectural plans, staircases with no railings, and in some cases, no running water.
 Despite this, these favelas run just as well as adequately constructed cities.

 Rocinha, Rio de Janeiro Brazil

 We visited the Rocinha favela near Ipanema Beach.
 Rocinha is the largest favela in Brazil and is home to over 100,000 residents.
 It’s like a city within a city.
-Rocinha is built into the side of a mountain, and it’s a tall climb to the top.
+Rocinha is built into a mountain’s side, and it’s a tall climb to the top.
 The locals take the bus or scooter up and down for a couple of pennies.

 If you decide to visit a favela, you will need to book a tour.
 We booked a trip through the hotel.
 I felt safe visiting the favela, more so than I expected.
 Locals greeted us, and many gave us a tour of their homes.

 Some people will say that this type of tourism glorifies the living conditions of the poor.
-I disagree.
+I’m afraid I have to disagree.
 It provides an income for the locals and education to those visiting.
 It’s a win-win — a creative way for both sides of the industry to benefit.

 Christ the Redeemer

-If you’re in Rio de Janeiro Brazil, you must see Christ the Redeemer.
-You can see him from a distance sitting atop of Corcovado mountain.
+If you’re in Rio de Janeiro, Brazil, you must see Christ the Redeemer.
+You can see him from a distance sitting atop Corcovado mountain.
 The Catholic statue is 98 feet tall, and the arms are 92 feet wide.
-Easily viewable from Copacabana Beach but from a distance is not quite the same as being up close and personal.
+Easily viewable from Copacabana Beach, but from a distance is not quite the same as being up close and personal.

-Another iconic backdrop for Brazil, Sugarloaf Mountain is known by all.
+Another iconic backdrop for Brazil, Sugarloaf Mountain, is known by all.
 Sugarloaf Mountain has a cable system that allows you to travel to the top of the hill.
-Typically I’m scared of heights but there’s something about a cable car that’s not overly intimidating to me.
-However, when booking I was just trying to persuade friends to come on this journey with us.
-Mostly engineers, they found the idea of taking a Brazilian cable car on the side of a mountain a suicidal mission.
+Typically I’m scared of heights, but there’s something about a cable car that’s not overly intimidating to me.
+However, when booking, I was trying to persuade friends to come on this journey with us.
+Most engineers found the idea of taking a Brazilian cable car on the side of a mountain a suicidal mission.
 I think the cable cars were constructed very well.
-They might not be tested to American standards but they appeared to be in fantastic working order.
+They might not be tested to American standards, but they appeared to be in fantastic working order.

-There’s really not a lot to be seen at the top of Sugarloaf mountain, the real attraction is the view.
-There is a cafeteria at the top and you can sit down and enjoy some ice cream or a popsicle.
-Realistically there’s not actually a lot to do once you reach the top.
+There’s not much to be seen at the top of Sugarloaf mountain; the real attraction is the view.
+There is a cafeteria at the top, and you can sit down and enjoy some ice cream or a popsicle.
+Realistically there’s not a lot to do once you reach the top.

-I’m not a huge fan of sunbathing.
+I’m not a massive fan of sunbathing.
 Spending a day frolicking in the sand or bathing in an ocean whose host is notoriously dirty did not appeal to me.
 Never mind sharks, I was more concerned with human waste.
-I didn’t see any and by all accounts, there is no reason to be concerned or so they say.
-Having seen the streets and the pollution this beach is not for me.
+I didn’t see any, and by all accounts, there is no reason to be concerned, or so they say.
+Having seen the streets and the pollution, this beach is not for me.

 Dona Marta Lookout

-If you are on route to Christ the Redeemer on Corcovado Mountain stop at the Dona Marta Lookout.
-This lookout will give you the best view, there are few crowds and lookout are rarely covered in clouds.
+Suppose you are en route to Christ the Redeemer on Corcovado Mountain stop at the Dona Marta Lookout.
+This lookout will give you the best view; there are few crowds, and the lookout is rarely covered in clouds.